 Dave Percival is the Learning and Engagement Manager at Portsmouth Library Service..

-Tom Berry is a CDEG committee member and secretary of the London Housebound (Libraries) Services Group (LHSG) - part of CDEG - that shares information between staff responsible for services in and around London.
-LHSG meets 3 or 4 times a year usually in a different London library authority.
+Tom Berry is also secretary of the London Housebound (Libraries) Services Group (LHSG) - part of CDEG - that shares information between staff responsible for services in and around London.
+LHSG meets 2 times a year usually in a different London library authority.

-I have used books and libraries for as long as I can remember – and I’m retired now!
-It was purely accidental that my working life was spent in libraries as I really wanted to go into horticulture but the pay wasn’t as good!
+I have used books and libraries for as long as I can remember – and still do so although I’m retired now!

 Moira Johnson - Committee Member

-She has worked in school, HE and FE library services, including 13 years as Learning Resources Manager at Treloar’s, a specialist provider in Hampshire for students with disabilities.
+She has worked in school, HE and FE library services since 1990.
+Her career includes 13 years as Learning Resources Manager at a specialist provider in Hampshire for students with disabilities, Treloar’s, .
 Her current role is Assistant Librarian at the University of Portsmouth.

 John Vincent - Committee Member